naftalic/ddmif/introduction.md

 Qualitative portfolio managers focus on intangibles and study company fundamentals, while quantitative portfolio managers use mathematical models to predict security returns.
 Famous qualitative portfolio managers include [Peter Lynch](https://en.wikipedia.org/wiki/Peter_Lynch) and [Warren Buffett](https://en.wikipedia.org/wiki/Warren_Buffett).
 Quantitative portfolio management is usually associated with large institutions or hedge funds, such as [Two Sigma](https://www.twosigma.com/), [Citadel](https://www.citadel.com/), and [Schonfeld](https://www.schonfeld.com/).

 :::{note}
-Q: Why can a quantitative portfolio manager replicate an index portfolio, but a qualitative portfolio manager cannot?

-A: A qualitative portfolio manager may not be able to replicate an index portfolio because it can be costly to purchase every stock in the benchmark with the exact weights.
-Instead, a portfolio manager would typically purchase a subset of stocks that closely resemble the benchmark.
-However, managing the risk of this subset of stocks to track the benchmark would require a quantitative risk model.
-This means that indexing typically requires quantitative tools or techniques.
-In contrast, a quantitative portfolio manager can use these tools to accurately measure and manage the risk of the portfolio relative to the benchmark, allowing them to more easily replicate an index portfolio.
+A qualitative portfolio manager faces challenges in replicating an index portfolio as it can be expensive to purchase all the stocks in the benchmark with the exact weights.
+Instead, they usually buy a subset of stocks similar to the benchmark, but risk management requires a quantitative risk model.
+Quantitative tools are essential for indexing, while a quantitative portfolio manager can use these tools to manage risk and replicate an index portfolio more efficiently.
 :::

 # Fundamentals